Online Training Sessions

 The objective of this training session is to review legislation, and understand the associated responsibilities.
 This session will also review procedures for storing, handling, and the proper use of cylinders, as well as understanding the hazards associated with compressed gas cylinders.

-Participant will learn how the law defines a controlled product, the purpose and meaning of information found on product labels and MSDS, how hazardous substances affect the body and how employees can protect themselves.
+Participants will learn how the law defines a controlled product, the purpose and meaning of information found on product labels and MSDS, how hazardous substances affect the body and how employees can protect themselves.

 As of June 15, 2010 every Ontario organization must comply with amendments to the Occupational Heath & Safety Act (Bill 168) to effectively manage the risk of workplace violence and harassment by developing a policy, conducting a risk assessment, developing programs and facilitating training.